Master, Butler College

 I was born and spent my childhood in Virginia (my southern accent slips out when I’m tired or excited).
 I studied psychology as an undergraduate at The College of William and Mary in Virginia.
 I enjoyed the discipline so much that I continued studying psychology at The University of Virginia for my PhD.
 Then, after deciding one had to leave Virginia at some point, I headed to The University of Michigan for a two year postdoctoral fellowship.

-Although this is only my second year as Master of Butler, I am neither new to Princeton nor to the residential colleges.
-I have been at Princeton for 13 years.
-I was a freshman and sophomore academic advisor as well as a Faculty Fellow at Mathey for most of those years, but I recently saw the light and transferred my allegiances and affections to Butler.
-Also, for the past several years, one area of my research has focused on the dynamics of interpersonal interactions in residential living spaces.
+I have been a faculty member in the Department of Psychology since 2000.
+In addition, I was a freshman and sophomore academic advisor as well as a Faculty Fellow at Mathey for many years, but three years ago I saw the light and transferred my allegiances and affections to Butler.
+For the past several years, one area of my research has focused on the dynamics of interpersonal interactions in residential living spaces.
 (Yes, we can predict which roommates will get along!
 Science is a powerful thing. ) I would love to chat with you about some of the findings over a meal in the dining hall or Wu Café.

 I very much look forward to working with each of you!
-Please do not hesitate to stop by my office in Butler, join me for a meal, or just strike up a conversation in the hall.
-If you feel a bit nervous, just ask me what I have in common with Nicole Kidman (not one single person did last year; will you be the first?).
+Please do not hesitate to stop by my office in Butler, join me for a meal, or just strike up a conversation in the hallway.
+If you feel a bit nervous, just ask me what I have in common with Nicole Kidman (there might be a surprise for you if you do).